 LINALOOL | LINALYL ACETATE | CAMPHOR | EUCALYPTOL | 4-TERPINEOL | BORNEOL | ALPHA-TERPINEOL | D-LIMONENE | OCTEN-1-EN-3-YL ACETATE.

 These components of the primary ingredient (Lavender essential oil), if remained in the final product, will be named and listed in the ingredient (INCI) list with its INCI name.
 If you see an unknown chemical name in the list, it does not necessarily means it’s something artificially added or undesirable chemicals, it’s just the chemical name given to a component.
 By law, the INCI name of components remained in the final product have to be named, not the common trivial names.

 A: Soap batters are poured into a slab mould first, then logs and bars are cut from this slab.
 Sometimes the soap batter becomes thick while being poured, creating an uneven top surface, in addition, every soap bar is cut by hand.
 That’s why they do not look all the same, and sometimes imperfect – missing a corner for exemple.
 But we endeavour to maintain at least 95g/soap (at the time of product release).
 The dimension might vary slightly.

-A: In optimal conditions (dry & ventilated cool shade) , you can store it forever.
+A: In optimal conditions (ventilated, cool ~25˚C, shaded place) , you can store it forever.
 But because there’s some extra oil molecules in the soap, we don’t recommend you to forget it in the bottom of your drawer.
-Try to use it within 3 years, and its PAO (period after opening ) is 18 months.
+Try to use it within 3 years after you buy them, and its PAO (period after opening ) is 18 months.
 If you always keep it dry after use – on a soap dish, its lifespan will extend.

 A: Soaps scented with essential oils – volatile – will lose some of its fragrance on the surface with time.
 As you use them, you’ll smell them.